 Technical & digital consultancy for charities and NGOs.

 Carbon accounting.
 Digital infrastructure.
-WordPress.
+Stakeholder carbon engagement.
+WordPress and low-cost ethical platforms.
+Carbon data tools.
 Project management.
 Grant writing.
+AI tools, human judgement.
 One consultant.
-No committee.
+No seven-and-a-half-million-year wait.

 The carbon transition has created a significant demand for a type of consultant that does not, in any practical sense, exist: someone who understands both the science of greenhouse gas accounting and the unglamorous reality of making a WordPress site work.
 Most organisations resolve this by hiring two people who do not talk to each other, or one person who is quietly baffled by half the job.